9 Budgeting Strategies for Single Parents

 In one study, participants were willing to spend $175 on a Thanksgiving party when using a credit card to buy the food, but only $145 when using cash.

 Other research studies indicate that using cash causes people to rethink their purchases.

 Once you've decided on a budgeting strategy, it's time to get to work.

 Calculate your monthly bills and subtract that number from your total monthly income to see what, if anything, you have left over.

 After you've covered all your necessities, you can figure out where the remaining money will serve you best.

-Consider the example of Ingrid Turner, a single mom living in Los Angeles.
-She is paid twice a month and almost never receives child support.
+Consider the hypothetical of a single mom who is paid twice a month and almost never receives child support.

-Come payday, Ingrid puts asides half of her first paycheck to cover a portion of the rent.
+Come payday, she puts aside half of her first paycheck of the month to cover a portion of the rent.